nickbrandt/GitLab/doc/administration/high_availability/README.md

       and another for the Queues and Shared State classes respectively.
 We also recommend that you run the Redis Sentinel clusters separately as well for each Redis Cluster.

 [^4]: For data objects such as LFS, Uploads, Artifacts, etc...
-We recommend a S3 Object Storage
+We recommend a Cloud Object Storage
       where possible over NFS due to better performance and availability.
 Several types of objects are supported for S3 storage - [Job artifacts](../job_artifacts.md#using-object-storage), [LFS](../lfs/lfs_administration.md#storing-lfs-objects-in-remote-object-storage),